Skip to main content Skip to footer

 There are many things to consider when creating a dashboard.
 How do you take a massive amount of information and visualize it in a way that helps your managers and executives make important decisions?

 As a React developer, you may find that building dashboards is one of your more difficult responsibilities.
 NPM is full of charting and graphing libraries that might help you deliver a dashboard by your deadline.
-However, finding what you need by trial-and-error and is a huge time sink.
+However, finding what you need by trial-and-error is a huge time sink.

 Creating a Sales Dashboard